ironmeld/builder-hex0/README.md

 ## The Hex0 Builder System Interface

-System calls are implemented with a linux i386 ABI interface.
+System calls are implemented with a POSIX i386 ABI interface.
 System calls are accessed via interrupt 0x80.

 The following system calls are implemented to some extent: